 - Have always loved the small-town vibes in Tucson.
 It’s nice to regularly run into friends and acquaintances on walks or running errands.

 - I make desert scenes out of bicycle parts to represent my experiences on bike rides.
 This particular one was a ride where I encountered an owl at sunset while up in the foothills of the mountains.

 - My creative soundtrack changes based on my mood but lately it has been Bad Bunny and J Balvin.

 - That’s a hard one to pin down because there’s so much I love about Tucson.
 I love the year-round riding and the sunsets.
-I love how the stark lack of resources has lead to incredibly resourceful and conservation-minded people who are changing the world with their cutting edge solutions.
+I love how the stark lack of resources has led to incredibly resourceful and conservation-minded people who are changing the world with their cutting-edge solutions.
 I love the creativity and the culture and most of all I love the sincerity of Tucsonans.